KasparEtter/ef1p/pages/email/email.md

   That messages modified by mail handlers are rejected because they no longer pass DMARC authentication is a feature, not a bug.
 - **Necessity**: [DKIM](#domainkeys-identified-mail) allows any domain to assume responsibility for a message.
-  Even without ARC, a mailing list which modifies the content of a message can add its own DKIM signature and an incoming mail server is free to deliver the message based on such a signature.
+  Even without ARC, a mailing list which modifies the content of a message can add its own DKIM signature, and an incoming mail server is free to deliver the message based on such a signature.
   If an incoming mail server trusts a mailing list to authenticate received messages correctly, it can also trust the mailing list to reject messages which fail DMARC authentication.
   I don't understand what the advantage is of introducing yet another authentication mechanism.

-If you think that I've missed the point of ARC, which might very well be the case, please [let me know](mailto:contact@ef1p.com).
+If you think that I missed the point of ARC, which might very well be the case, please [let me know](mailto:contact@ef1p.com).

 </details>